 8. Eat your way through Winterlicious

-Every winter, restaurants across the city participate in this exciting food festival by offering prix fixe lunch and dinner menus, usually showcasing their best dishes for a great price.
+Every winter, restaurants across the city participate in the Winterlicious food festival by offering prix fixe lunch and dinner menus, usually showcasing their best dishes for a great price.
 This year, over 200 local restaurants are joining in on the fun, some offering meals for as low as $20.
-You can see the full list of restaurants and their menus on the City of Toronto website here.
-Winterlicious runs from January 31 through February 13.
+The City of Toronto will soon update their website with the full list of participating restaurants and their menus.

 Where: Various locations